 Increasing the efficiency of production

-Minimizing major food risks
+Minimizing important food risks

 It has a wide scope such as Quality, Hygiene and Product Safety.